. Celestina Carmen

 Sewing In A Straight Line by Brett Bara

-Take a sneak peak inside Sewing In A Straight Line.
+Take a sneak peek inside Sewing In A Straight Line.

 This is a good book for beginners.
 I'd put this in the same category as Amy Butler's In Stitches.
 If you already have that one, then you might not need to add this to your library.
 I was looking for something new to inspire me and none of these projects did this.
 It was fun to browse, so my mini review is based on browsing (no in depth reading).
 If anything else, pick it up to look at the beautifully colorful pictures.
 Just because I wasn't inspired, doesn't mean you won't be.